 skip to Main Content

-“I’ve been using Infoblox for DNS, DHCP, and IP address management for four years.
+“I’ve been using Infoblox for DNS, DHCP, and IP address management for many years.
 It’s a solid product.
 We’ve moved resources around because the product works so well.
 Our global footprint is managed by 1.5 FTE—and that’s 65 devices.”

-— Simran Sandhu, Manager of Global Infrastructure
+— Simran Sandhu, Manager of Global Infrastructure, Adobe

 Facts

+The company has been able to improve its security posture further still through Infoblox Network Insight and the enhanced visibility it provides.
 “Network Insight has been very useful to us in discovering multiple networks,” adds Hetherwick.
 “It also gives us a certain amount of perspective when it comes to security.
 When I get questions from security about what is known about an IP address, I can go and look it up and see what DHCP host identification information is registered and what network infrastructure information is revealed by the discovery agent.”

 Adobe also has an Amazon Web Services workload, and plans to evaluate the new Infoblox DDI for AWS integration, which increases agility and reduces expense in AWS deployments.